How to Train Your Team in Leadership Storytelling

 Step 3: Focus on the Value of Leadership Storytelling

 Injecting stories into presentations can help contextualize data and make your messaging more memorable.
-Stories can serve a number of functions within a business context:
+Stories can help you:

 Step 4: Define the Elements of a Good Story

-An inciting incident.
-Sometimes called a catalyst, these events occur near the beginning of a story, compelling the protagonist to take action.
+- An inciting incident: Sometimes called a catalyst, these events occur near the beginning of a story and compel the protagonist to take action.

-Challenges and obstacles.
-In the middle of the story, obstacles produce conflict, tension, and drama that force the protagonist to change in an essential way.
+- Challenges and obstacles.
+In the middle of the story, obstacles produce conflict, tension, and drama that forces the protagonist to change.
 These trials test, reveal, and shape the protagonist’s character.

 - How do effective speakers construct the stories they tell?